-39. The committee's review of the Public Accounts may be carried out as a separate agenda item or be done in conjunction with the consideration of a report of the Auditor.
-The review may be preceded by a briefing from the Provincial Comptroller.
+38. The committee's review of the Public Accounts may be carried out as a separate agenda item or be done in conjunction with the consideration of a report of the Auditor.
+The review may be preceded by a briefing from the Provincial Comptroller and the Provincial Auditor.